 Component Model

 An important concept in Nette is the component.
-We insert visual interactive components into pages, forms or all their elements are also components.
-There are two basic classes from which all these components inherit, are part of the nette/component-model package and are responsible for creating the component tree hierarchy.
+We insert visual interactive components into pages; forms and all their elements are also components.
+The two basic classes from which all these components inherit are part of the nette/component-model package and are responsible for creating the component tree hierarchy.

 Component

 Nette\ComponentModel\Component is the common ancestor of all components.
 It contains the getName() method returning the name of the component and the getParent() method returning its parent.
-Both can be set with the setParent() method – the first parameter is the parent and the second is the component name.
+Both can be set using the setParent() method – the first parameter is the parent, and the second is the component name.

 lookup (string $type): ?Component

 Searches up the hierarchy for an object of the desired class or interface.
-For example, $component->lookup(Nette\Application\UI\Presenter::class) returns presenter if the component is connected to it, despite several levels.
+For example, $component->lookup(Nette\Application\UI\Presenter::class) returns the presenter if the component is connected to it, even across several levels.

 lookupPath (string $type): ?string